HyFlex Pool Classrooms

 |***There are student computers in these rooms.
 Contact IT for information about these computers.|

-Faculty HyFlex Training by Dr. Curry O'Day, Media Services Specialist:
+Faculty HyFlex Training by Dr. Curry O'Day, Director of Media Services:

 CLICK HERE FOR RECORDING Teaching in Loyola's HyFlex Classrooms, August 14, 2020